robfalken/ex_logdna/README.md

-# Logger backend for LogDNA
+# Elixir logger backend for LogDNA

-A logger backend to send application logs to [LogDNA](https://www.logdna.com) through their ingestion API.
+A logger backend for elixir to send application logs to [LogDNA](https://www.logdna.com) through their ingestion API.

 ## Installation